All your questions, answered.

 To keep everyone safe, timed tickets must be purchased online only in advance with a credit card or debit card.
 Northwest Trek members pay a discounted price on Wild Drive tours, similar to the discounted member pricing for our other premier tours.

 We expect Wild Drive tours to sell out quickly and encourage you to plan ahead to reserve your spot for this unique experience.
-If space is still available for an upcoming tour, you may use your mobile device to purchase an online ticket while onsite.
-Our ticket windows will not be open for in-person ticket sales in accordance with the governor’s safety guidelines.
+If space is still available for an upcoming tour, you may inquire at our ticket window or use your mobile device to purchase an online ticket while onsite.

 - open-top vehicles (convertibles and Jeeps must have tops up at all times)